-- 1. When the first school bell rings at 7:43a.m., the homeroom teacher will be in his/her class.
+- 1. When the first school bell rings at 7:43 a.m., the homeroom teacher will be in his/her class.
 Students are to enter their respective classes and settle down. - 2.
-Any student arriving after 7:45 will have their names recorded at the gate with the security officer using their ID's. - 3.
-If the student arrives after 7:45a.m. the student must present a written excuse from the parent/guardian to the VP Student Affairs.
-If the student does not bring a note explaining the tardiness, then the student is to be given a conduct mark by the VP Student Affairs. - 4.
+Any student arriving after 7:45 will have their names recorded at the gate with the security officer using their student ID. - 3.
+If the student arrives after 7:45 a.m. the student must present a written excuse from the parent/guardian to the VP Student Affairs.
+If the student does not bring a note explaining the tardiness, then the student may be given a conduct mark by the VP Student Affairs. - 4.
 All written excuses are given to the secretary for the student's file by the end of the day. - 5.
-The VPSA is to record this information in the class register by marking an (L). - 6.
-Registers are to be marked and completed by homeroom teachers.
+The VPSA is to record this information in the electronic attendance register using an (L).

-- 7. If a student is recorded as being late for three (3)times unexcused, it is the responsibility of the VPSA to consult about this matter to the home room teachers.
-The VPSA will call a conference with the parents. - 8.
-Arrangements will then be made for the parent to meet with the VP-SA on a particular school day. (at a time convenient to the parent and VPSA). - 9.
-Failure of a parent or guardian to be present at this meeting, will mean that the student will be expected to remain home until the parent comes in. - 10.
+- 6. If a student is recorded as being late five times (5), whether excused or unexcused, it is the responsibility of the VPSA to consult about this matter with the homeroom teachers.
+The VPSA will then contact the parents.
+(An excused lateness consists of a written note signed by parents indicating the reason for the lateness, whilst an unexcused absence is when the student doesn't produce a note from the parent stating the reason for the lateness.) - 7.
+Arrangements will then be made for the parent to meet with the VPSA on a particular school day, if need be, to address the situation. - 8.
+Failure of a parent or guardian to be present at this meeting, will mean that the student will be expected to remain home until the parent comes in. - 9.
 The VP-SA records and files the lateness excuse and the student is given a late slip.
-The student is to present this late slip to the subject teacher who verifies that student has been attended to by the VPSA, signs late slip, sends the student to return the slip to the Student Affairs Office to complete lateness documentation procedure. - 11.
+The student is to present this late slip to the subject teacher who verifies that student has been attended to by the VPSA, signs late slip, sends the student to return the slip to the Student Affairs Office to complete lateness documentation procedure. - 10.
 Subject teachers should not allow students into class without a late slip.
-Subject teachers are to initial all late slips and instruct students to return these to the VPSA immediately. - 12.
-An excused lateness comprises of a written note signed by parents, and parents will be contacted after 5 excused lateness. - 13.
-An unexcused lateness will merit a 'promptness' mark on the student's conduct card and parents are contacted after 3 "promptness" marks.
+Subject teachers are to initial all late slips and instruct students to return these to the VPSA immediately. - 11.
+Lateness exceeding 5 instances, may result in Promptness marks on the student's conduct card by the VPSA. - 12.
+Emergencies including bad weather conditions, heavy traffic (checkpoints), accidents, keep backs with the student bus, family emergencies, and illness may be considered an excused absence on a case-by-case basis at the discretion of the VPSA.
+At times, the Ministry of Education will inform our school to exempt students during severe weather conditions (e.g. flooding, natural disasters, etc.).